 - 3. This Standard on Assurance Engagements (ASAE) deals with assurance engagements undertaken by an assurance practitioner to provide an assurance report on the suitability of the design of controls to achieve identified control objectives, and, if applicable, fair presentation of the description of the system, implementation of the controls as designed and/or operating effectiveness of controls as designed. - 4.
 This ASAE addresses engagements on controls, except those engagements to which ASAE 3402 applies: (Ref: Para.
-A2-A7) - (a) over any subject matter, whether directed at operations, external reporting, contractual compliance or regulatory compliance; (Ref: Para.
-A3) - (b) evaluated against the achievement of either overall or specific control objectives; - (c) covering one or more component/s of control;3 - (d) providing a limited or reasonable assurance conclusion; - (e) for either restricted use, by those charged with governance of the entity or specified third parties, or to be publicly available; (Ref: Para.
-A5) - (f) either based on an attestation engagement or a direct engagement; (Ref: Para.
-17(a), 17(o), A6)
+A2-A7) - over any subject matter, whether directed at operations, external reporting, contractual (a) compliance or regulatory compliance; (Ref: Para.
+A3) - (b) evaluated against the achievement of either overall or specific control objectives; - covering one or more component/s of control;3 (c) - (d) providing a limited or reasonable assurance conclusion; - for either restricted use, by those charged with governance of the entity or specified (e) third parties, or to be publicly available; (Ref.
+Para.
+A5) - either based on an attestation engagement or a direct engagement; (Ref: Para.
+17(a), 17(o), (f) A6)

-See ASAE 3402 Assurance Reports on Controls at a Service Organisation, which applies to an assurance engagement to provide an assurance report for use by user entities and their auditors, on the controls at a service organisation that provides a service to user entities that is likely to be relevant to user entities' internal control as it relates to financial reporting.
+See ASAE 3402 Assurance Reports on Controls at a Service Organisation, which applies to an assurance engagement to provide an assurance report for use by user entities and their auditors, on the controls at a service organisation that provides a service to user entities assurance report for use by user entities and their auditors, on the controls at a service organisation that provides a service to user entities that is likely to be relevant to user entities' internal control as it relates to financial reporting.

-The assurance practitioner applies ASA 315 Identifying and Assessing the Risks of Material Misstatement through Understanding the Entity and Its Environment when obtaining an understanding of controls for the purposes of the audit of a financial report, standards on review engagements when obtaining an understanding of controls for the purposes of the review of a financial report or ASAE 3000 Assurance Engagements Other than Audits or Reviews of Historical Financial Information, as revised in June 2014, and any subject matter specific standard when understanding controls for the purposes of an assurance engagement on subject matters other than bistorical financial information.
+The assurance practitioner applies ASA 315 Identifying and Assessing the Risks of Material Misstatement when obtaining an understanding of controls for the purposes of the audit of a financial report, standards on review engagements when obtaining an understanding of controls for the purposes of the review of a financial report or ASAE 3000 Assurance Engagements Other than Audits or Reviews of Historical Financial Information, and any subject matter specific standard when understanding controls for the purposes of an assurance engagement on subject matters other than historical financial information.